 - John Walker

 - Nicholas Morris

 - Catriona Whitfield

 We will check for any potential conflict of interest on a case by case basis and we will allocate external members to individual appeals on a rotation basis.

-You can find out more about SCAP, along with some biographical information about the members, at its website.
+You can find out more about SCAP, at its website.